oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 ### Example

-The example belows shows how the client in trust domain A presents an authorization grant to the authorization server in trust domain B (https://as.b.org/auth) to receive an access token for a protected resource in trust domain B.
+The example belows shows how the actor presents an authorization grant to the authorization server in Domain B (https://as.b.org/auth) to receive an access token for a protected resource in Domain B.

 ~~~
 POST /auth/token HTTP/1.1